 Remember, the advertized cost of tuition does not always mean much if you plan to use financial aid to help pay for college.
 Many students find the actual cost of college is a lot less than the sticker price after grants, scholarships, and tuition discounts kick in.
 Additionally, student loans can make theactual cost of attending college more manageable until you've finishing school and found a job.

-University of Minnesota, Twin Cities Campus is a public, state institution, so it offers a reduced tuition rate of $13,318 for in-state students who attend full-time.
-For students who are not considered Minnesota-residents, out-of-state tuition is $31,616 a year.
+University of Minnesota, Twin Cities Campus is a public, state institution, which means it offers a reduced tuition rate of $14,006 for students who qualify as state residents and attend full-time.

 UMN Twin Cities has the same tuition for international students as for those from out of state.

-Room and board at UMN Twin Cities is $10,768 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $6,278.
+Room and board at UMN Twin Cities costs $11,894 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the school dining halls.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of University of Minnesota, Twin Cities Campus undergrads use financial aid to to cover the cost of tuition.
-In 2021, 12,616 of the 36,061 undergrads enrolled received financial aid.
-UMN Twin Cities meets 75 percent of the demonstrated financial need for undergraduates.
+In 2022, 12,835 of the 36,209 undergrads enrolled received financial aid.
+UMN Twin Cities meets 76% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $14,917 a year.
-Around 54 percent of UMN Twin Cities undergrads take out student loans to cover any remaining costs.
-UMN Twin Cities graduates who have student loans graduate with an average of $26,644 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $15,479 a year.
+Around 53% of UMN Twin Cities undergrads take out student loans to cover any remaining costs.
+UMN Twin Cities graduates who have student loans graduate with an average of $27,075 of student loan debt.